Sherrié Austin

-Sherrie Veronica Krenn (born 28 August 1970), known professionally as Sherrié Austin (formerly known as Sherrie Krenn), is an Australian actress and country music singer.
-Active as a singer since her teenage years, Austin initially recorded as one half of the duo Colourhaus, which also featured Phil Radford.
+Sherrie Veronica Krenn (born 28 August 1970), known professionally as Sherrié Austin (formerly known as Sherrie Krenn), is an Australian former actress and country music singer.
+Starting as a singer in her teenage years, Austin initially recorded as one half of the duo Colourhaus, which also featured Phil Radford.
 After leaving Colourhaus, she moved to the United States in pursuit of a solo career.
 There, she recorded five studio albums, and charted several singles on the Billboard Hot Country Songs charts.
 Her highest charting single was the No. 18 "Streets of Heaven" in 2003.
-Her most recent album was released on 15 November 2011.
+Her last album was released on 15 November 2011.

 Career

 Early career

 Austin got her start in music opening for Johnny Cash in Australia at the age of 14.
 She later moved to the United States where she took up acting.
 She is most known in the United States for playing the role of Pippa McKenna on The Facts of Life during its final season.

 In 1991, she appeared as "Lady Penelope" on episode No. 20 of the first season of the television comedy series The Fresh Prince of Bel-Air.
 In the 1990s, she started a singing career, teaming up with Phil Radford in 1992, to form a duo, Colourhaus, which released one album, Water to the Soul.
 The song "Innocent Child" taken from that album was issued as a single, with "We Talk to the Angels" on the B-side, and it peaked at No. 50 on the Billboard Hot 100.
 The Colourhaus song "Colour Me You" was on the soundtrack of the "Rookie of the Year" episode of the television series Baywatch on 5 October 1992.